José María Arizmendiarrieta: Biography

-Early years: 1915-1931
+Early years: 1915–1931

-Jose Maria Arizmendiarrieta, whose name is often shortened to "Arizmendi", was born on April 22, 1915, in the modest farmhouse called Iturbe, nestled in the Barinaga porch, in the municipality of Markina-Xemein, Biscay.
+Jose Maria Arizmendiarrieta, whose name is often shortened to "Arizmendi", was born on April 22, 1915 in the modest farmhouse called Iturbe, nestled in the Barinaga porch, in the municipality of Markina-Xemein, Biscay.
 His parents were José Luis and Tomasa.
 His father had a reputation as a man of peace among his neighbors.
-Good-natured, cheerful and determined, he had a social life under the wing of fairs and brotherhoods.
-His mother was a housewife in the spirit of the biblical woman: intelligent, orderly, hard-working and self-sacrificing.
-She carried the weight and style of her children's education and the administration of the farmhouse.
+Good-natured, cheerful and determined, he had a social life under the wing of friars and brotherhoods.
+His mother was a housewife in the spirit of biblical womanhood: intelligent, orderly, hard-working and self-sacrificing.
+She took care of the children's education and the administration of the farmhouse.

-Jose Maria was the eldest son of four brothers, the other three being Maria, Francisco and Jesus.
-When he was three years old he suffered a fall in front of the farmhouse, suffering a severe head injury, and taken to the Markina doctor, the physical damage to his sight was irreparable, in such a way that he lost his left eye, which was replaced by one artificial.
+Jose Maria was the eldest of four children, the other three being Maria, Francisco and Jesus.
+When he was three years old he suffered a fall in front of the farmhouse, causing a severe head injury, and was taken to the doctor at Markina.
+The physical damage to his visual perception was irreparable: he lost his left eye, which was replaced by an artificial one.
 At the age of four he began to go to the rural school attached to the parish, financed by the farmhouses and the neighbourhood residents.
 The aftermath of the accident influenced José María's future temperament, as well as the over-protection that his mother devoted to him from then on.

-Given his visual disability and his family upbringing, instead of playing and misbehaving like other children, his character was not very expansive: shy, quiet, and observant.
-Jose Maria was an intelligent kid with little physical strength.
-In this way, the boy began to adopt an austere, modest and practical character, close to his pragmatic mother, who despite being illiterate, she appreciated his inclination for letters and literature, and encouraged him when he turned twelve to go to the Minor Seminary of Castillo Elejabeitia.
-There he put on the glasses that hid his handicap, and his priestly vocation was strengthened.
-In the seminary he discovered a new world, but he remained faithful to his origin, to the peasant land in which he had grown up and where he learned from his mother the value of practical work as an element of subsistence in a modest farmhouse.
-Coming from a monolingual environment of his Basque language in all social spheres, in the seminary he studied above all general culture in the two permitted languages, Spanish and Latin.
-Four years later, he joined the recently inaugurated Diocesan Seminary of Vitoria.
+Given his visual impairment and his family upbringing, instead of playing and misbehaving like other children, his character was not very expansive: shy, quiet, and observant.
+Jose Maria was an intelligent child with little physical strength.
+The boy consequently began to adopt an austere, modest and practical character, close to his pragmatic mother, who, despite being illiterate, appreciated his penchant for reading and literature, and encouraged him, when he turned twelve, to go to the Minor seminary of Castillo Elejabeitia.
+There he started wearing the glasses that hid his handicap, and his priestly vocation was strengthened.
+In the seminary he discovered a new world, but he remained faithful to his origins, to the peasant land in which he had grown up and where he learned from his mother the value of practical work for subsistence in a modest farmhouse.
+He had come from a monolingual environment based on the use of the Basque language in all social spheres, but in the seminary he studied above all general culture in the two permitted languages, Spanish and Latin.
+Four years later, he joined the recently inaugurated Diocesan seminary of Vitoria.